When should you file a home insurance claim?

 • You don’t have coverage for the damage

-Even claims that are denied get reported into the CLUE database and could negatively impact your premiums or future insurability.
-Filing a claim just to test the waters with your insurer when you know you don’t have coverage could do more harm than good.
+Even claims that are denied get reported into the CLUE database and can negatively impact your premiums or future insurability.
+Filing a claim for damage you know is not covered creates a record without any financial benefit.

 • You have filed several claims recently